 Homesteading can be done in any area of the country, including the heart of big cities.
 In fact, urban homesteading has become a popular concept, as more city dwellers learn to live self sufficiently as much as possible, despite their bustling surroundings.

-Other homesteaders find that living on acreage is an
+Other homesteaders find that living

 . . .read more